ibm-messaging/mq-mqi-nodejs/README.md

 ## Requirements
 This package was developed using
 * MQ V9 on Linux x64
-* node version 6.11
+* node version 8.12
-* npm 3.10.10
+* npm 6.6.0

 I have run it on Windows, where the NPM 'windows-build-tools' package also needed to be installed first.

 ### FFI package prereq change
 Version 0.9.0 of this package has changed the prereq package used to access the C libraries from "node-ffi" to "node-ffi-napi".
 The older package appears to be unmaintained and does not work with node v10 unless accessed directly from a git commit level.
 That level has not been pushed to npm.
 The prereq change should be transparent.
 However, if you are using the node v8 stream, then you may see a message: "Warning: N-API is an experimental feature".
 This warning is not produced from v8.12.0 onwards; it can also be suppressed via the --no-warnings flag.
 The message is not generated for the v6 or v10 streams.

 ## Installation:
 To install this package, you can pull it straight from the NPM repository.
+You can also refer to it in a package.json file for automatic installation.

 ~~~
 mkdir <something>